-At May Lightfoot, PLLC, our attorneys help workers from a wide range of industries to file workers’ compensation claims and appeal unsatisfactory claims decisions in D.C. and Maryland.
+At May Lightfoot, PLLC, our Washington D.C. workers’ compensation and personal injury attorneys help workers from a wide range of industries to file workers’ compensation claims and appeal unsatisfactory claims decisions.
 When you have questions about your eligibility, benefits, the claims process and other matters, we are prepared to provide answers.
 Among the questions we hear most often are these:

 - What should I do after being hurt at work?